avoccado/avoccado-pcb-avr/README.md

  - Yolandi: 8/8 mil, never tested
  - Nora 1: square board, about one square inch, IRQ from NRF24 routed to MCU
  - Nora 2: same as Nora 1 with IRQ from NRF24 and MPU6050 routed to MCU
- - Faye: updated Nora 2 with voltage divider to sense battery voltage and derive SOC (state of charge), added optional micro USB SMD socket on bottom side, optionally less part diversity count as R_charge-program can be set with two serialised 1K 0402 resistors.
+ - Faye: updated Nora 2 with voltage divider to sense battery voltage and derive SOC (state of charge), added optional micro USB SMD socket on bottom layer, optionally less part diversity count as R_charge-program can be set with two serialised 1K 0402 resistors.
 Faye has got an equal 100 mil grid for every pin header and test point.
+ - Felina: Features like Faye, without 0402 R_charge-program, non-square footprint, with MPU6050 QFN on board (optional), USB SMD on bottom layer
+ - Gin: Board layout smaller than one NRF24L01 PCB module, features AtMega328 QFN + MPU6050 QFN.
+Not possible to hand solder, very small overall footprint.
+USB connector only passive (for charging)

 Alpha 1 (A1):
 ----------------